HetNormo/API-standards/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 **Possible Scenarios:**

 1. The requester sends their key as the master resource ID to the server.
-When creating the resource on the server, this key is replaced by a new server-generated key, and the requester its key is moved to another predefined attribute.
+When creating the resource on the server, this key is replaced by a new server-generated key, and the requester’s key is moved to another predefined attribute.
 2. The requester sends their key as an alternative resource ID to the server.
 When creating the resource, nothing changes; only a new server-generated master resource ID is added.
 3. The requester sends their key as the master resource ID to the server.
 If the key is valid as a master resource ID, the server adopts it.
 Both parties now have the same key.
 If the key is invalid, the server returns a **409 – Conflict** error.
 4. The requester sends their key as the master resource ID to the server.
 The server ignores this key and replaces it with its own key when creating the resource.
 The requester detects this change (e.g., by inspecting the **Location** header) and updates their version with the new key.